Luke Akehurst: Education and early career

 Akehurst was privately educated at Kent College, Canterbury.
-He received a Bachelor of Science in Politics from the University of Bristol in 1993.
+He received a Bachelor of Science in politics from the University of Bristol in 1993.

 Akehurst worked in the BBC Political Research Unit from 1996 to 2000, and at the communications firm Weber Shandwick from 2000 to 2011.

 Political career

 Early activity (1993–2005)

 Akehurst joined the Labour Party at 16 years old.
 He contested Cabot ward at the 1993 Avon County Council election, in which he came second to the Liberal Democrat candidate.
 He also unsuccessfully contested the 1995 Bristol City Council election in Stoke Bishop ward.
 Akehurst was National Secretary of Labour Students from 1995 to 1996.

 Between 1996 and 1998, he was an officer for Anita Pollack, then a Member of the European Parliament, and a Labour organiser in Holborn and St Pancras.
 Akehurst was a political assistant to the Labour Group on Hackney London Borough Council from 1998 to 2000.

-At the 2001 general election, Akehurst ran as the Labour candidate in Aldershot, coming third place behind incumbent Conservative MP Gerald Howarth and the Liberal Democrat Adrian Collett, in what has traditionally been a safe seat for the Conservatives.
+At the 2001 general election, Akehurst stood as the Labour candidate in Aldershot, coming third place behind incumbent Conservative MP Gerald Howarth and the Liberal Democrat Adrian Collett, in what has traditionally been a safe seat for the Conservatives.

 In the 2002 Hackney borough council election, Akehurst was successfully elected to the council, representing Chatham ward.
 He was reelected to the council in 2006 and again in 2010, before standing down at the 2014 Hackney Council election.

-At the 2005 general election, he ran in Castle Point.
-In the run up to the election, Akehurst criticised an anti-immigration advert that sitting Tory MP Bob Spink had published as "appalling comments that whip up racial tension" and "reminiscent of the worse utterances of Enoch Powell."
+At the 2005 general election, he stood for the Castle Point.
+In the run up to the election, Akehurst criticised an anti-immigration advert that sitting Conservative MP Bob Spink had published as "appalling comments that whip up racial tension" and "reminiscent of the worse utterances of Enoch Powell."
 Akehurst came second to Spink.